IonutVelicu05/BarberApp/Assets/Plugins/NativeGallery/README.txt

 for iOS: there are two ways to set up the plugin on iOS:

 a.
 Automated Setup for iOS
-- (optional) change the values of PHOTO_LIBRARY_USAGE_DESCRIPTION and PHOTO_LIBRARY_ADDITIONS_USAGE_DESCRIPTION in Plugins/NativeGallery/Editor/NGPostProcessBuild.cs
+- (optional) change the values of 'Photo Library Usage Description' and 'Photo Library Additions Usage Description' at 'Project Settings/yasirkula/Native Gallery'
-- (Unity 2017.4 or earlier) if your minimum Deployment Target (iOS Version) is at least 8.0, set the value of MINIMUM_TARGET_8_OR_ABOVE to true in NGPostProcessBuild.cs
+- (Unity 2017.4 or earlier) if your minimum Deployment Target (iOS Version) is at least 8.0, set the value of 'Deployment Target Is 8.0 Or Above' to true at 'Project Settings/yasirkula/Native Gallery'

 b.
 Manual Setup for iOS
-- set the value of ENABLED to false in NGPostProcessBuild.cs
+- set the value of 'Automated Setup' to false at 'Project Settings/yasirkula/Native Gallery'
 - build your project
 - enter a Photo Library Usage Description to Info.plist in Xcode
 - also enter a "Photo Library Additions Usage Description" to Info.plist in Xcode, if exists
 - set Info.plist's "Prevent limited photos access alert" property's value to 1 in Xcode, if exists
-- insert "-weak_framework PhotosUI -weak_framework Photos -framework AssetsLibrary -framework MobileCoreServices -framework ImageIO" to the "Other Linker Flags" of Unity-iPhone Target (if your Deployment Target is at least 8.0, it is sufficient to insert "-weak_framework PhotosUI -framework Photos -framework MobileCoreServices -framework ImageIO")
+- insert "-weak_framework PhotosUI -weak_framework Photos -framework AssetsLibrary -framework MobileCoreServices -framework ImageIO" to the "Other Linker Flags" of Unity-iPhone Target (and UnityFramework Target on Unity 2019.3 or newer) (if your Deployment Target is at least 8.0, it is sufficient to insert "-weak_framework PhotosUI -framework Photos -framework MobileCoreServices -framework ImageIO")
-- lastly, remove Photos.framework and PhotosUI.framework from Link Binary With Libraries of Unity-iPhone Target in Build Phases, if exists
+- lastly, remove Photos.framework and PhotosUI.framework from Link Binary With Libraries of Unity-iPhone Target (and UnityFramework Target on Unity 2019.3 or newer) in Build Phases, if exists

 IMPORTANT: If you are targeting iOS 14 or later, you need to build your app with Xcode 12 or later to avoid any permission issues.